cmreavis/alwaysForward/README.md

 # alwaysForward

-Always Forward is the final project for my coding bootcamp in the form of an ASP.NET Core Web app.\
+Always Forward is the final project for my coding bootcamp in the form of an ASP.NET Core Web application.\

 the idea is to create a habit tracker/daily task application that contains functions I would want in my ideal app\
 as well as mindfulness/therapeutic elements that I am interested in.